 Platforms: PS2, Gamecube

 The original Resident Evil set the bar for the horror genre, and then Resident Evil 2 pushed the limits by raising heart beats among players of all ages.
 Creepy police stations, deserted streets, abandoned schools and some of the scariest creatures made the game something to be afraid of, and even if you switched discs (there were two playable characters and storylines) you couldn’t escape the horrors that awaited.
-With the highly-anticipated remake coming in 2019, it couldn’t be a better time to play this Capcom classic.
+The remake is also superb, but its hard to beat the old-school horror of this Capcom classic.

 The Evil Within